gaialive/TR123e/README.md

-# TR-123e: Embedded Moog Synthesiser as Open Instrument, Anti-Product, and Performance Ritual
+# TR-123e

-**TR-123e** is a monophonic embedded bass synthesiser inspired by the iconic Moog ladder filter architecture, developed using the Bela real-time audio platform.
-This repository contains the complete C++ source code, detailed documentation, and resources related to the TR-123e project.
+**TR-123e** is a monophonic embedded bass synthesiser inspired by the iconic Moog ladder filter architecture, developed using the Bela real-time audio platform as the final project of the undergraduate degree BMus/BSc Electronic Music with Computing & Technology, at Goldsmiths, University of London.
+This repository contains the complete C++ source code.

 ## Overview